lien-nguyen/automate-dev-setup/README.md

 ---

-This setup script is **primarily designed for Ubuntu**.
+This setup script is designed for **Ubuntu, including Ubuntu on WSL**.
-For WSL, it's useful to test the scripts.
-**If you want to use the scripts on WSL for tool installation:**

-> **Note for WSL Users:**
-> Install Docker Desktop for Windows separately and do **not** run `make docker` or `make all` in the WSL terminal, as this will install Docker inside WSL and may cause problems.
-> For installing individual tools on WSL, see [Install tools individually](#install-tools-individually) below - skip `make docker`.
+`make docker` and `make all` install Docker Engine natively via apt (the official Docker CE packages), so there is no need to install Docker Desktop for Windows separately - run the full `make all` directly in your WSL terminal.

 > ⚠️ **Note:** The Dockerfile is primarily for my own testing of the installation scripts on a WSL machine.
-The scripts themselves are intended to be run natively on Ubuntu, whether it is a VM, a VPC on the cloud, or a dedicated Ubuntu laptop.
+The scripts themselves are intended to be run natively on Ubuntu, whether it is a VM, a cloud instance (e.g. EC2), or a dedicated Ubuntu laptop.
 If you only want to test the scripts, see below.

 ### What gets installed